rexionmars/ctorch/README.md

 ## What is APOLLO ?

-Apollo is a Next Framework for Deep Learnig
+Apollo is a Next Framework for Machine Learnig

 ## Main characteristics
 - [x] Easy use